Homepage of the site 'What to do with your life?'

 2. The confrontation of reasoning.

-3. The law of the strongest.
+3. The law of the stronger.

-The a priori choice of the “delegation of power” modality
+The a priori choice of the 'delegation of power' modality

-Their motivations can be diverse:
+Their motivations can be various:

 •

-She may consider that the other is more competent to make this particular decision.
+They may consider that the other is more competent to make this particular decision.

 •